pickoticko/IEC-60870-5/README.md

 ```
 {iec60870, {git, "https://github.com/pickoticko/IEC-60870-5.git", {branch, "master"}}}
 ```
-Then don't forget to add the library to relx release (if needed)
+Don't forget to add the library to the relx release (if needed)
 ```
 {iec60870, load}
 ```